MaskingTechnology/jitar/examples/4-integrations/2-vue/README.md

 startServer(moduleImporter);
 ```

-With the start of a server, you need to provide a module importer that imports Node dependencies from the local application context instead of the Jitar context.
+With the start of a server, Jitar needs a module importer that imports Node dependencies from the local application context instead of the Jitar context.

 ## Step 3: Build and Run

-With Jitar all set up, you can get ready for its first run.
-For this, you need to modify the `tsconfig.js` file to output all compiled JavaScript to the dist folder.
+With Jitar all set up, get ready for its first run.
+The current plugin implementation requires some additional configuration which will be optimised in later versions.

+The `tsconfig.js` file needs to be updated with the following properties.

 ```js
 /* tsconfig.json */